-- Ten thousand years ago glacial River Warren flowed through the Minnesota River Valley on which Carver is situated, carrying melt water away from retreating glaciers and leaving rich deposits of clay, sand, gravel, and fine silt soils, while cutting a deep and spectacular landscape.
+- Ten thousand years ago glacial River Warren flowed through the Minnesota River Valley on which Carver is situated, carrying melt water away from retreating glaciers and leaving rich deposits of clay, sand, gravel, and fine silty soils, while cutting a deep and spectacular landscape.
 The River Warren was variously called the Riviere Pierre, the St. Peter River, Maddepaw, Menesotar, and finally the Minnesota River.
-Minnesota, a Dakota Indian name given to both the river and the state, means "sky tinted water". - Carver and its surrounding Minnesota River Valley environs was occupied by Native Americans of the Woodland Culture from about 1200 B. C. to 1850 A. D. This occupation was often a seasonal hunting and gathering event, though in more recent times it was given over to summer planting and late season harvesting.
+Minnesota, a Dakota Indian name given to both the river and the state, means "sky-tinted water". - Carver and its surrounding Minnesota River Valley environs were occupied by Native Americans of the Woodland and Dakota Culture from about 1200 B. C. to 1850 A. D. This occupation was often a seasonal hunting and gathering event, though in more recent times it was given over to summer planting and late season harvesting.
 The Minnesota River was long a Native American waterway for travel by dugout, canoe, and on ice during frozen periods. - Pierre-Charles Le Seuer is the first European known to have navigated the Minnesota River.
-In 1683 and 1700 he made exploration trips for King Louis XIV of France along the area that became Carver. - In 1766 Captain Jonathan Carver, working for the British, explored the Minnesota River area near present day Carver while making maps and searching for a western water route that flowed across North America to the Pacific Ocean.
-He named a small branch flowing into the Minnesota River "Carver's River", after himself.
-This is almost certainly the Carver Creek of today. - In 1804-1805, not far upstream on the Minnesota River from present day Carver, the Little Rapids trading post was established.
-It was first operated by Jean Baptiste Faribault of the Machilimackinac Fur Company and the Northwest Fur Company and visited by fur traders, Dakota Indians, and Christian missionaries over the next 45 years. - In 1834 there was a Wahpeton (Sioux/Dakota) Indian village located at present day Carver, with Mazomani then being chief of this Carver-area band.
-An early map indicates that this was located at the mouth of Carver Creek where it meets the Minnesota River.
-Further upstream, adjacent to Faribault's Little Rapids trading post, was another Wahpeton Indian village, also associated with Dakota leader Mazomani.
-Both the trading post and the Dakota Indian village were abandoned about the time of treaty-negotiated land transfers to the United States. - In the summer of 1851 the Treaties of Traverse des Sioux and Mendota were signed between the Dakota and the U. S. Government.
-Before final ratification and the legal opening for settlement actually took place in the U. S. Congress, Axel Jorgenson, an immigrant from Fredrikshald, Norway, settled on land in the winter of 1851-1852 as a "Sooner".
-Settling "sooner" than was legal, Jorgenson laid claim to 415 acres that would become the Town of Carver.
-The first European to settle in Carver, Jorgenson built a claim shanty "hotel" and variously named his claim Gotteborg, Lukenborg, or Luksenborg, which others came to call Fulton, perhaps after Robert Fulton, the inventor of the steamboat.
+In 1683 and 1700 he made exploration trips for King Louis XIV of France along the area that became Carver. - In 1766 Captain Jonathan Carver (1710-1780), working for the British, explored the Minnesota River area near present day Carver while making maps and searching for a western water route that flowed across North America to the Pacific Ocean.
+He named a small branch flowing into the Minnesota River "Carver's River", after himself, carving his name in a tree at its outlet.
+This is undoutedly the Carver Creek of today